A spacious farm cottage ideally located for East Lothian’s superb beaches and celebrated golf courses.

 Scotland’s famous golf coast is on the doorstep, with the internationally renowned courses of Gullane, Muirfield and North Berwick all within a 10-mile radius.
 Longniddry also has a well-regarded 18-hole links course.

 Westwood Cottage is exceptionally well-positioned to explore Edinburgh and the Edinburgh Festivals, taking a 20-minute train ride from Longniddry station, just a mile from the house.

 The accommodation is all on the ground floor and may be suitable for less mobile guests.

 Small utility area with washing machine and microwave.

-Large kitchen / dining room with double electric oven, six-ring induction hob, grilled steak machine, Dolce Gusto coffee machine, large fridge / freezer, DAB radio and Belfast sink.
+Large kitchen / dining room with double electric oven, AEG five-ring ceramic hob, grilled steak machine, Dolce Gusto coffee machine, large fridge / freezer, DAB radio and Belfast sink.
 A good selection of plastic picnicware is provided.
 Dining table for six guests with natural cowhide chair coverings, Digital Smart TV, door to terrace.